Talent [R]evolution

 One of the smartest ways for a telecoms company, no matter its size or location, to get on board with sustainability initiatives is to hire a freelance expert.
 Hiring an expert to lead cultural changes within an organisation is smart because of the power of objectivity they have over a project.
 Furthermore, they mean vital cost savings and can be found in a worldwide pool of talent we have available here at Outvise.

-The world is changing, fast.
 Consumers are responding to those changes in the choices they make.
-Many industries have been forced to embrace sustainable practices and there has been much needed and long-lasting change in those areas.
-The telecom industry is one area that up until recently has been lacking, with consumers tending to make choices based on other factors such as price, data allowance and coverage being more important.
+Many industries have been forced to embrace sustainable practices, and long-lasting change has been needed in those areas.
+The telecom industry is one area that, up until recently, has been lacking, with consumers tending to make choices based on other factors such as price, data allowance, and coverage being more important.
+However, as the EC data suggests, the winds of change are rolling in fast.

 Larissa is an accomplished independent business consultant with a passion for driving sustainable and social startups and businesses to success.
 Specialising in strategy business development, and procurement/operations, she is committed to transforming ideas into reality.
 Larissa's expertise lies in guiding companies though the complexities of today's business landscape, ensuring sustainable growth and success in their industries.